 The excitement surrounding Belgium in this summer’s FIFA World Cup is quite intense but can Marc Wilmots’ side deliver on the hype and make a serious impact at Brazil 2014?
-The country is blessed with some of the best natural talent in global football and they are favourites to win Group H at 4/6 with Bet365 but the Belgians need to come through at least one tough fixture when the finals get underway.
+The country is blessed with some of the best natural talent in global football and they are favourites to win Group H at 4/6 but the Belgians need to come through at least one tough fixture when the finals get underway.

 Fabio Capello’s Russia are Belgium’s second set of opponents in Group H and having edged out Portugal in qualifying, it’s clear that this is the biggest threat to Wilmot’s men.
 Russia couldn’t maintain a 100% record in that qualifying phase however and a shock defeat to Northern Ireland was the worst result over ten games.